Word Confusion: Chargé d’affaires vs Chargée d’affaires

 Pinterest Photo Credits

-Inauguration in the Presence of the Minister of National Education of Madagascar, the Japanese Chargé d’Affaires Mr. Takanari Kakuda and the Principal of Nanisan High School is Nanisana’s own work under the CC BY-SA 4.0 license and Virginia M. Blaser, the Chargée d’Affaires to the Republic of Uganda, was taken by U.S. Mission Uganda under the CC BY 2.0 license; both are via Wikimedia Commons.
+Inauguration in the Presence of the Minister of National Education of Madagascar, the Japanese Chargé d’Affaires Mr. Takanari Kakuda and the Principal of Nanisan High School is Nanisana’s own work under the CC BY-SA 4.0 license and Virginia M. Blaser, the Chargée d’Affaires to the Republic of Uganda, which was taken by U.S. Mission Uganda under the CC BY 2.0 license; both are via Wikimedia Commons.

 2 responses to “Word Confusion: Chargé d’affaires vs Chargée d’affaires